 - Seek medical attention straight away – any sort of hand injury should be examined by a doctor who would recommend an appropriate treatment and carry this out as soon as possible.
 You would have medical report of your injuries which strengthens your claim and could be factored into the amount of compensation you are awarded.
 We can assist you when it comes to arranging the medical attention you need

-- Get witness contact information – it is extremely important to get contact details of anyone who witnessed the accident because witness statements may be required when making a claim
+- Get witness contact information – it is imperative to get contact details of anyone who witnessed the accident because witness statements may be required when making a claim

-- Record how the incident happened – it is very important to write down how the accident happened which includes writing down as many details of the incident as possible and this needs to be done straight away before any details are forgotten
+- Record how the incident happened – it is essential to write down how the accident happened which includes writing down as many details of the incident as possible and this needs to be done straight away before any details are forgotten

-- Record and keep all expenses incurred – it is essential to keep all receipts of expenses incurred as a result of the accident.
+- Record and keep all expenses incurred – it is essential to keep all receipts of expenses incurred due to the accident.
 The reason being that you may be entitled to claim them back as “special damages”

 Studies show that hand injuries are more common than you may think.
-Incidents occur in the workplace, in car accidents or when you are out shopping and slip and fall.
+Incidents occur in the workplace, in car accidents, or out shopping and slip and fall.
 Around 40% of workplace injuries involve some form of hand injury resulting in a person not being able to work.
-Lost working days in a single year can add up due to work related hand injuries.
+Lost working days in a single year can add up due to work-related hand injuries.

 There are several common types of hand injuries although it would be fair to say that no two are the same with the most common causes being as follows: